estebanrfp/dVoting/README.md

     *   Data is naturally represented as nodes and (implicit) relationships:
         *   `VotingSession` nodes: Store poll name, end time, status.
         *   `Proposal` nodes: Store proposal titles and vote counts, linked to a `VotingSession` via a `sessionId` property.
-    *   **Impact:** While `gdb-p2p` is "minimalist" and doesn't enforce explicit link/edge nodes in its core API for this example, the concept of connected data is inherent.
+    *   **Impact:** While `genosdb` is "minimalist" and doesn't enforce explicit link/edge nodes in its core API for this example, the concept of connected data is inherent.
 Querying proposals *for a specific session* (`query: { type: "proposal", sessionId: "XYZ" }`) is straightforward.

 4.  **Ease of Use & Rapid Development:**
     *   The API (`put`, `get`, `map`, `remove`) is concise and easy to understand.